 Are you cutting down on real estate costs?

-Are you moving your headquarters to a new city/country and don’t want to lose the employees who won’t relocate with you?
+Are you moving your headquarters to a new city or country and don’t want to lose the employees who won’t relocate with you?

 Is this a step towards offering more flexible working arrangements, to increase diversity?